krakenjs/post-robot/README.md

 # post-robot [:]-\\-<

-Post-messaging on the client side using a simple server/client pattern.
+Post-messaging on the client side, using a simple listener/client pattern.

-Use this if you want to communicate between two different windows (or popups, or iframes) using `window.postMessage`, but you don't like the fire-and-forget nature of `window.postMessage` (which doesn't tell you if your message got through, if there was an error, and isn't fully supported in even the latest versions of IE for window to window communication).

-With this module, you can set up a listener in one window, have it wait for a post message, and then have it reply with data, all while gracefully handling any errors that crop up.

-This also allows cross-domain post messages between two different windows (not just popups) in IE9+.

-## Features

-- Request/response pattern (avoids sending fire-and-forget messages back and forth)
-- Support for promises and async/await
-- Don't worry about serialization, just send javascript objects
+Send a message to another window, and:

+- Get a response from the window you messaged
-- Send functions across domains and have them called on the original window
+- Pass functions to another window, across different domains
-- Handles all of the corner cases for IE9+, which is normally not able to send cross-domain post messages between two different windows, only iframes
-- Handle error cases gracefully
-  - The user closed the window you're trying to message
-  - The other window doesn't have any listener set up for your message
+- Handle any errors prevented your message from getting through
-  - The other window didn't acknowledge your message
+- Don't worry about serializing your messages; just send javascript objects
+- Use promises, callbacks or async/await to wait for responses from windows you message
-  - You didn't get a response from the other window in enough time
+- Send messages between a parent and a popup window in IE

 ## Simple listener / sender with error handling